pydantic/logfire/docs/legal/privacy.md

   see [our list of sub-processors](cloud_subprocessors.md).
 - Other Third-party Applications: Upon your instruction, we may share Personal Data with third-party applications available on our Marketplace.
 You are responsible for the data you instruct us to share with these applications.
-- Other Users and the Public: Depending on your account settings, we may share Personal Data with other users of the Services and the public.
-You control what information is made public.
-To adjust your settings, visit User Settings in your profile.
-Please be aware that any information you share in a collaborative context may become publicly accessible.

 ## Private data: _PSI_ Access

-If your _PSI_ account has private data, you control the access to that information. _PSI_ personnel dp not access private information without your consent except as provided in this Privacy Statement and for:
+You control the access to your _PSI_ account. _PSI_ personnel do not access private information without your consent except as provided in this Privacy Statement and for:

-- during beta testing of or platform
 - security purposes
 - automated scanning or manual review for known vulnerabilities, active malware, or other content known to violate our [Terms of Service](terms_of_service.md)
 - to assist the repository owner with a support matter
 - to maintain the integrity of the Services, or
 - to comply with our legal obligations if we have reason to believe the contents are in violation of the law.
+- understanding usage patterns and platform behavior during [beta testing](service_level_agreement.md#beta-definition) of the Logfire platform

 _PSI_ will provide you with notice regarding private data access unless:

 - doing so is prohibited by law
 - _PSI_ acted in response to a security threat or other risk to security, or
-- our main platform is in a "beta" state
+- our main platform is in a ["beta" state](service_level_agreement.md#beta-definition)

 ## Lawful Bases for Processing Personal Data (Applicable to EEA and UK End Users)